hashicorp/packer/website/source/community-plugins.html.md

 # Community Maintained Plugins

-The following plugins (i.e. Builders, Provisioners, and Post-Processors) are maintained by HashiCorp.
+The following plugins (i.e. Pre-Processors, Builders, Provisioners, and Post-Processors) are maintained by HashiCorp.
 Any plugins not on this list are maintained by the community, and not actively contributed to by HashiCorp, although they are still distributed with Packer.

+## Pre-Processors

+- Local Shell

 ## Builders